 Founder and CEO, Tedstrom and Associates

-John Tedstrom is Chair of the Victory Institute Board of Directors and Vice Chair of One Victory.
+John Tedstrom is the former Chair of the Victory Institute Board of Directors and Vice Chair of One Victory.
 John is a leader at senior levels in government, academia and business, integrating issues of national security, economics and development, and social justice.
 He served in the White House where he advised President Clinton on Russia and Ukraine, founded and led major international organizations fighting AIDS and other global maladies, and directed research and taught economics and national security policy at RAND and Columbia University.

 From 2003-2012 Dr. Tedstrom helped advance the global fight against HIV/AIDS by founding Transatlantic Partners Against AIDS (TPAA), a unique US-Russian-Ukrainian joint venture whose board included leaders in politics, business, journalism and civil society from all three countries.
 TPAA’s path-breaking programs raised over a quarter billion dollars between 2003-2006 alone to combat AIDS and promote the human rights of people infected and affected by HIV.